Page 2 of 20

 In this baby quilt you see four fabrics from Seashore Friends Fabric Collection (my own designs), printed by Spoonflower on the exquisite Organic Cotton Sateen.
 Learn more about Organic Cotton Sateen HERE.
 This fabric is a delight for quilters and PERFECT for baby!

-Gentle waves come to shore in this one-block quilt.
+Gentle rippling waves come to shore in this one-block quilt.
 Use the reverse side of four fabrics to mimic the sun’s reflection on the crest of the waves.
 No matter what your fabric motif, the reverse will add an “I Spy” activity for baby.

 Seashore Friend Baby Quilt